 Rates of NIC on earnings above the PT/ST depend on whether the employee is within the State Second Pension (S2P),

-or whether the employee is 'contracted out' as a member of a final salary (FS) pension.
+or whether the employee is 'contracted out' as a member of a salary-related pension scheme.
 It is no longer possible to contract out using a money purchase scheme.

 |PT/ST - UAP